SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   Default tableau is for SRA1.
 - `SRI` - The strong Order 1.5 methods for diagonal/scalar SDEs due to Rossler.
   Default tableau is for SRIW1.
-- `SRIW1Optimized` - An optimized version of SRIW1.
+- `SRIW1` - An optimized version of SRIW1.
 Strong Order 1.5.
-- `SRA1Optimized` - An optimized version of SRIA1.
+- `SRA1` - An optimized version of SRIA1.
 Strong Order 2.0.
-- `SRAVectorized` - A vectorized implementation of SRA algorithms.
-Requires 1-dimensional problem.
-- `SRIVectorized` - A vectorized implementation of SRI algorithms.
-Requires 1-dimensional problem.